scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

 Suppose we want the points in the above example to be able to calculate distances to other points.
-We can do this by creating a subclass of :doc:`_auto/ak.Record` that has the new methods and associating it with the ``"__record__"`` name.
+We can do this by creating a subclass of :class:`ak.Record` that has the new methods and associating it with the ``"__record__"`` name.

 .. code-block:: python